The Uninvited (2008 film): Plot

-A young, agoraphobic woman, Lee Ferris (Marguerite Moreau), lives in a remote house with her husband, Nick Ferris (Colin Hay), a filmmaker who produces an award-winning documentary, Living in Fear, on her battle with a bizarre fear of space.
-Developed after seeing an apparition as a child, Lee had recently undergone psychotherapy from her psychiatrist, Dr. Schulman (Donna W. Scott), to cure her condition that eventually relapses in the wake of her returning nightmarish past.
-Although the couple faces financial woes (and Lee has trouble finding a job), Nick pays his ex-production assistant, Helena (Brittany Curran), for her services.
+A young, agoraphobic woman, Lee Ferris, lives in a remote house with her husband, Nick Ferris, a filmmaker who produces an award-winning documentary, Living in Fear, on her battle with a bizarre fear of space.
+Developed after seeing an apparition as a child, Lee had recently undergone psychotherapy from her psychiatrist, Dr. Schulman, to cure her condition that eventually relapses in the wake of her returning nightmarish past.
+Although the couple faces financial woes (and Lee has trouble finding a job), Nick pays his ex-production assistant, Helena, for her services.
 He then goes out for one whole day to perform a "job" he vows will change both of their lives, leaving his newest project to record onto a DVD, while Lee rests.

 The house soon becomes haunted by supernatural forces, as Lee is tormented by nightmares and learns that thirty years ago, a group of seven people inexplicably died in the house she lives, though Nick withheld this information from her upon moving in.
 She also discovers Nick's new project explores the spiritual world after watching the recorded video he left behind.
-She contacts her friend, Trina (Jillian Bach), who helps her over the phone to deal with her fear and panic attacks as it worsens.
+She contacts her friend, Trina, who helps her over the phone to deal with her fear and panic attacks as it worsens.
 Using techniques Dr. Schulman taught her, Lee stays close to walls and surfaces, only moving around in vacant space with her eyes closed.